chrisean550/item_drop_watcher/README.md

 ## Other Notes
 ### Browser Drivers

-By defualt the programs utilizes Firefox's  geckodriver and repository includes a 32 and 64 bit version that the program will automatically choose from.
+By defualt the program utilizes Firefox's  geckodriver and repository includes a 32 and 64 bit version that the program will automatically choose from.
 However, these may not be the correct driver for your system.
 A possible solution is to download Firefox onto your system and copying the driver included in the download into the root of the application.